brettandrewupston/SteakAndBakeStories/README.md

 * AI-generated visual assets and themed interfaces
 * Replayable scenarios with different outcomes

-The project is designed as a lightweight **AI RPG / interactive fiction platform** where each adventure can use its own rules, systems, characters, and presentation while sharing the same underlying story engine.
+The project is designed as a lightweight **AI RPG / interactive fiction platform** where each adventure can use its own rules, systems, characters, and presentation while sharing the same underlying story engine

 ### Play